 Myths of Eschatology

-Myths of eschatology emphasize the origin of death, judgment, heaven and hell.
-Examples of eschatology myths are messianic myths, where a future salvation figure emerges, and millenarianism, the belief of the Second Coming of Jesus Christ.
+Myths of eschatology emphasize the origin of death, judgment, heaven, and hell.
+Examples of eschatology myths are messianic myths, where a future salvation figure emerges, and millenarianism, the belief in the Second Coming of Jesus Christ.
 In myths of eschatology, there is the final battle between good and evil.

 The Hero Myths

-The hero myth has three elements: a hero, or protagonist; the environment where the story takes place; and the narrative that describes the interaction between the hero and his environment.
-In the setting of the story, the hero enters the unknown, struggles and finds something of value to return with to the community.
+The hero myth has three elements: a hero or protagonist, the environment where the story takes place, and the narrative that describes the interaction between the hero and his environment.
+In the setting of the story, the hero enters the unknown, struggles, and finds something of value to return to the community.
 It is in this framework the hero undergoes a rite of passage or initiation that leads to a change in status for the hero.
-For psychologists, the mythical hero character symbolizes the ego and the hero’s adventures symbolize the encounters with the unconscious.
+For psychologists, the mythical hero character symbolizes the ego, and the hero’s adventures symbolize the encounters with the unconscious.

 The meaning is not in the story itself but in the underlying relationships of the plot and its symbolism.
 At a subconscious level, these dualities help people cope with ambiguities and contradictions encountered in life.
 A modern example of a hero myth is the movie Star Wars where the hero, Luke Skywalker, struggles against all odds to battle and defeat the dark Lord Vader.